-We support academics and students with discounted academic licenses.
+We support academics and researchers with discounted academic licenses.

-Also, academic awards to use 1000minds for free are available to academics and students unable to pay for a license.
+Also, academic awards to use 1000minds for free are available to students without funding to pay for a license.

-However, if your research project is funded from a grant or in some other way so that you can afford to buy one of our discounted academic licenses – e.g. as part of your grant or from your available funding – we’d prefer you arrange a license with us.
+If you are an academic or researcher whose project is funded from a grant or in some other way so that you can afford to buy an academic license – e.g. as part of your grant or from your available funding – we’d be pleased to arrange one with you.
+Please contact us to arrange an academic license.

-(And it seems fair that if you’re happy to pay a research company to administer your survey and/or recruit your participants, then you should buy a 1000minds academic license too.)
+(And it seems appropriate that if you’re going to pay a research company to administer your survey or recruit your participants, then you should be prepared buy a 1000minds academic license too.
+Fair enough?)

-Or contact us to request an academic award, and we’ll send you an application form.
-Applications are assessed and approved on a quarterly basis, but in the meantime we suggest you get started with a free trial immediately.
+Or if you’re a student without funding to pay for a license, contact us to request an academic award, and we’ll send you an application form.
+Applications are usually approved quickly, but in the meantime you can get started with a free trial immediately.

 Tell us about your project